utk1college/TapKaro/README.md

 - Used **Flutter widgets**, custom styling, and proper structuring to ensure reusability and scalability.
 - Coordinated with team members to align UI with backend functionality.

-I did **not** work on backend logic or database integration — those were handled by other team members.

 ---

 ## 🛠 Tech Stack (Frontend Only)